vassiyanakiev/github-slideshow/_posts/0000-01-02-vassiyanakiev.md

 layout: slide
 title: "Welcome to our second slide!"
-"Today is a beautiful day to be alice"
+Today is a beautiful day to be alice
 ---

 Your text